Quadratically Constrained Myopic Adversarial Channels: Myopic list-decoding

 Hence the error event $\eatyp$ is the union of the above three events.

-\item[$\estr$] One of the strips $\{\strip^{n-1}(\vzq,i)\}_i$ contains fewer than $2^{3\epsilon n}$ codewords.
+\item[$\estr$:] One of the strips $\{\strip^{n-1}(\vzq,i)\}_i$ contains fewer than $2^{3\varepsilon n}$ codewords.

-\item[$\eorcl$] Another minor technical issue to worry about is: The last OGS may be substantially smaller than the others, hence could have a higher probability of error.
+Note that for a fixed $ \vzq $, the randomness in error events defined in Eqn.~\eqref{eq:defn_estr_i} and \eqref{eq:defn_estr} comes from codebook construction, message selection and common randomness.
+That is, the number of message-key pairs in each $\mstr(\vzq,i)$ is a random variable. \item[$\eorcl$:] Since the number of messages need not be an interger multiple of $ 2^{n\varepsilon} $, the last OGS may be substantially smaller than the others, and hence could have a higher probability of error.
 But the probability that the transmitted codeword happens to fall into the last set is small.
 Call $\eorcl$ the event that the message corresponding to the transmitted codeword belongs to the last block $\ogs^{(\ell)}(\vzq,\lambda)$ of the partition of $\mstr(\vzq,\lambda)$.